One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Additional Experiment Details

 {\bf SSIM/MS-SSIM.} SSIM measures the structural similarity between patches of the input images.
 Therefore, it is more robust to global illumination changes than PSNR, which is based absolute errors.
 MS-SSIM is a multi-scale variant of SSIM that works on multiple scales of the images and has been shown to correlate better with human perception.

 {\bf FID~\cite{heusel2017gans}} measures the distance between the distributions of synthesized and real images.
-We use the pre-trained InceptionV3 network to extract deep features from both sets of images and estimate the distance between these two sets of features.
+We use the pre-trained InceptionV3 network to extract features from both sets of images and estimate the distance between them.

 {\bf Average keypoint distance (AKD).} We use a facial landmark detector~\cite{dlib2009} to detect landmarks of real and synthesized images and then compute the average distance between the corresponding landmarks in these two images.